electron/electron/docs/api/web-view-tag.md

 ### `<webview>`.getFavicon()

-Returns the favicon of guest page as `nativeImage`.
+Returns the favicon of guest page as dataUrl.

 ### `<webview>`.isLoading()